maariaw/character-chat/README.md

 * Users can see other users in a campaign they are in
 * Users can access a list of campaigns they are in
 * A player can leave a campaign
+* A GM can start a chat in their campaign, give it a title and choose participating players (cannot see chat yet)

 ### Planned
 * Users can search for campaigns by name or creator
-* A GM can start a chat in their campaign, give it a title and choose participating players
 * A GM can close a chat in their campaign
 * A GM can send messages in any chat in their campaign
 * A player can send messages in a chat they're a participant in